 Before the new recommendations tool, we provided a “trending ad rate” for each promoted item that took into account the average ad rate across similar items sold via Promoted Listings.
 When we compared the new suggested ad rate of the tool, to the trending ad rate for over 81 million experimental items, we made an important discovery:

 The tool helps sellers reduce their advertising costs by recommending ad rates lower than the trending ones when appropriate.

 It’s best to bid equal to or higher than the tool’s recommendation, not lower

 In evaluating the effectiveness of our recommendations tool, we found that setting an items ad rate equal to or higher than the suggested ad rate performed significantly better compared to bidding lower than the recommendation.

 Here’s what’s next…

-Improving adoption of suggested ad rates will help sellers bring more high-quality listings into Promoted Listings.
+Improving adoption of suggested ad rates will help sellers bring more high-quality listings into Promoted Listings Standard.
 Expanded participation will not only increase sellers’ item-based visibility, but it will also enhance the overall buyer experience.
 We’ll continue to analyze different seller needs and incorporate more signals to make the recommendations more robust, transparent, and accurate.

 And increased seller participation will also enhance the shopper experience – what’s good for the seller is also good for the buyer.
 Buyers will be able to find more of what they love.
 To learn more about Promoted Listings and start listing your merchandise on eBay today, click here.